rlugojr/FEND-P3/README.md

 ### License

-The original source code was created using jQuery, KnockoutJS, HammerJS, Awesomplete, Google Maps API, WikiPedia API and several long nights.
+The original source code was created using VanillaJS and MANY long nights and weekends.
+This was a labor of love, not because of the subject, but because I found a true love for developing games.
+I would have taken a few more months to keep adding on if I didn't worry about time limitations.
 Please refer to the repositories for the attributed software for any applicable license information or technical issues with their respective products.

 My solution to the assignment is free for use by anyone, especially other Udacity FEND students who could benefit from the examples provided.
 [Free Public License 1.0.0](https://opensource.org/licenses/FPL-1.0.0)